 St Mary the Virgin Church

-St Mary's Church, traditionally called the 'Cathedral of the Marshes' boasts a set of eighteen superbly preserved Misericords (Quire Stalls).
-On the exterior walls of the tower, it is interesting to observe Roman red bricks, which were probably recycled from the Roman Villa located just to the N/E of the Abbey.
-An older (reputedly) Saxon turret is also incorporated into the massive Norman tower, carrying a belfry with a peal of five bells.
-St Mary's church spans centuries, but still retains an indescribable, peace-filled calm.
+St Mary's Church, traditionally called the 'Cathedral of the Marshes', boasts a set of 18 superbly preserved Misericords (quire stalls).
+At the west end of the of the nave, it is interesting to observe the Roman bricks, which were used in the masonry of both the wall and the Norman tower.
+An older Saxon turret is also incorporated into the massive Norman tower, carrying a belfry with a peal of five bells.
+St Mary's Church spans centuries, but still retains an indescribable, peace-filled calm.
 We urge you to come and visit!

-The Old Schools, conveniently situated in the churchyard, was origianlly the village school from 1847-1946.
+The Old Schools, conveniently situated in the churchyard, was originally the village school, running from 1847 to 1946.
 It's now put to good use by the church for community functions, and can be hired by local groups.

 Public toilets and car park within 100m